 Whether you’re a homebuyer or seller, it’s easy to confuse a home appraisal and a home inspection.
-After all, both involve a professional visiting your home, and they’re technically both a type of inspection.
+After all, both involve a professional visiting your home, and they’re technically both a type of examination of the premises.

-However, there are a few key differences between an appraisal versus an inspection, including what happens when the appraiser or inspector visits, and the purpose of the visit itself.
+However, there are a few key differences between an appraisal and inspection, including what happens when the appraiser or inspector visits, and the purpose of the visit itself.
+In short, while an appraisal helps you understand a home’s value, inspections help you understand a home’s condition.

 When is an appraisal required?